ryandagley/ryandagley/README.md

 - Day 11 / Aug 25 2023: I've decided on my front and backend technologies for the portfolio site.
 Using next.js and tailwind, I've started to build the front-end.
 - Day 12: I've learned to add a second component to my next.js front end.
 It's as simple as importing the page from another folder.
 Next is pleasantly easy to work with for what I'm building.
 - Day 13: I've added a couple more components to the site.
 I learned about creating creating grids and got in some logo design practice in Canva.
+- Day 14: Two weeks already!
+Today I learned to make a hovering box with a link of my Next.js site.
+A small feat, but looks great!